nymtech/docs/content/run-nym-nodes/mixnodes.md

 #### Symptoms of ulimit problems

-If you see any references to `Too many open files`:
+If you see any references to `Too many open files` in your logs:

 ```
 Failed to accept incoming connection - Os { code: 24, kind: Other, message: "Too many open files" }